 A Level Aspects of F rench-speaking society; current trends

-family and v alues,
+family and v values,

 the "cyber society"

 the place of voluntary work

-Artistic Cultu ure in the French-speaking world
+Artistic Cult ure in the French-speaking world

 culture

-contempora ry music
+contempora iry music

 cinema

-Aspects of F rench-speaking society; current issues
+rench-speaking society; current issues

-positive aspe ects of a diverse society
+ects of a diverse society

-life for the m narginalized
+life for the n -

-crime and ho ow criminals are treated
+ow criminals are treated

 olitical life in the French-speaking world

-• he right to vote and political commitment,
+he right to vote and political commitment,

-ons and strikes - who holds the power?

-politics and immigration

-Cultural Topic

-students study 1 book and 1 film

-Individual Research Topic

-nduct individual research on a subject of personal interest, relating to France (for
+demonstrations and strikes - who holds the power? politics and immigration Cultural Topic students study 1 book and 1 film Individual Research Topic students conduct individual research on a subject of personal interest, relating to France (for

 oral only)

 Grammar

 students study the grammatical system and structure of French.

 Assessment Unit 1 Listening, reading, translation and writing assessment - 2 hrs 30 minutes - 40%

 of A Level (Should be 50%)

 Unit 2 Writing assessment on the book and film studied - 2 hrs - 30% of A Level (should be 20%)

-Unit 3 Speaking Assessment - approximately 20 minutes (including 5 minutes preparation time) - 30% of A Level
+Unit 3 Speaking Assessment - approximately 20 minutes (including 5 preparation time) - 30% of A Level